mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

 Provide Altmetric with access to your Pure API endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Once you have enabled access to your API endpoint please securly provide the following information to your |implementation-contact|:
+Once you have enabled access to your API endpoint please securely provide the following information to your |implementation-contact|:

 - Your Pure API endpoint, e.g., in a format like: https://pure.university.ac.uk/ws/rest/
 - An API key with access to all **four** above-named endpoints